Uganda Cancer Institute: Overview

+Cancer burden

+As of August 2024, it was reported that over a 5-year period, an average of 35,968 new cancer cases were diagnosed in Uganda every year.
+Also every year, on average, 24,629 people died from their cancer diagnoses.
+Another 77,028 patients, on average, live with their cancers in the country.

+Between 1 January 2017 and 31 December 2022, the leading cancers in women in Uganda were (1) Cervical cancer (2) Breast cancer (3) Stomach cancer (4) Esophageal cancer and (5) Liver cancer.
+During the same time, the leading cancers in men in Uganda were (1) Prostate cancer (2) Kaposi's sarcoma (3) Liver cancer and (4) Lymphoma.

 History

 UCI was founded in 1967 with twenty beds, as the Lymphoma Treatment Center, to treat childhood lymphomas, predominantly Burkitt's lymphoma, the most common childhood lymphoma in Uganda and endemic to tropical Africa.
 In 1969, UCI expanded to a total of 40 beds, when the Solid Tumor Center was added to focus research on Kaposi's sarcoma and liver cancer.
 "During the 1960s and early 1970s, UCI was a leading international medical research center, in its areas of specialization.
 UCI established collaboration with the National Cancer Institute (NCI) in Bethesda, Maryland."

 In 1972, following the expulsion of Ugandan Asians by dictator Idi Amin, nearly all of NCI's scientists left.
-"Professor Charles Olweny, a Uganda researcher, interrupted his studies at NCI in the USA and returned to become the first Ugandan director of UCI.
+"Professor Charles Olweny, a Uganda researcher, interrupted his studies at NCI in the US and returned to become the first Ugandan director of UCI.
 In 1982, following the overthrow of Idi Amin, Olweny was forced to leave Uganda for security reasons, leaving leadership of UCI in the hands of Professor Edward Katongole-Mbidde.
 When Katongole-Mbidde left UCI to become the director at the Uganda Virus Research Institute in 1995, Dr. Jackson Orem took over the helm at UCI.
 Between 2011 and 2015, the bed capacity at the institute was increased to 80.

+As of September 2023, UCI's bed capacity was reported to be 100 in-patient beds, of which 75 are general and 25 are for private, paying patients.
+At that time, a new 360-bed inpatient facility was under construction to accommodate an increased influx of patients.
+Since the beginning of 2023, there has been a significant increase in private patients, who previously were seeking cancer care outside the country.
+The patient influx is attributed to better services and care, including the availability of oncology medications, the availability of a medical LINAC machine to precisely guide radiation therapy and an increased number of oncology physicians and nurses.